Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Methodology

 \section{Methodology}

-As mentioned before, TTAG modeling requires considering both semantic dynamics and semantic-structural reinforcement.
-To this end, as depicted in Fig.~\ref{fig:method}, the proposed {\model} framework comprises two stages, \ie, the Temporal Semantics Extractor first detects the dynamic text semantics for nodes' evolving neighborhoods; then the Semantic-structural Co-encoder jointly unifies both semantic and structural information to ensure cross-modal reinforcement.
+\nips{As mentioned before, unifying text semantics and graph structures for TTAG modeling requires considering both semantic dynamics and semantic-structural reinforcement.} To this end, as depicted in Fig.~\ref{fig:method}, the proposed {\model} framework comprises two stages, \ie, the Temporal Semantics Extractor first detects the dynamic text semantics for nodes' evolving neighborhoods; then the Semantic-structural Co-encoder jointly unifies both semantic and structural information to ensure cross-modal reinforcement.
 We will introduce these two stages in the following subsections.